Events

 Deadline:

-In celebration of the 250th anniversary of signing the Declaration of Independence, the Friends of the Saint Paul Public Library is conducting an open call for new/original (unpublished) poetry.
-Inspired to AASLH, his upcoming anniversary is an opportunity for us as a people to engage with history and reflect upon the full sweep of our nation’s past “beginning millennia before 1776 and continuing to the present – to build a stronger future.”
+The Friends of the Saint Paul Public Library, as the Library of Congress-designated Minnesota Center for the Book, is conducting an open call for new/original (unpublished) poetry as part of the 250th anniversary of the Declaration of Independence.
+As the American Association for State and Local History (AASLH) states, this upcoming anniversary is an opportunity for us as a people to engage with history and reflect upon the full sweep of our nation’s past “beginning millennia before 1776 and continuing to the present – to build a stronger future.”

 Learn more